How to Protect New Grass Seed From Frost

 Contact Us

-New grass is more susceptible to frost because the roots are less established.
-Frost can damage the blades and eventually seep down into the roots.
+Once frost becomes a regular occurrence on your lawn, the growing process slows or stops entirely because the grass gets less nutrients.
+New grass is more susceptible because the roots are less established.
 As the grass takes in water, it often absorbs the frozen water on the blades instead of in the soil.

-• Irrigate the land before planting: If you provide a fair amount of water to the soil, the roots can grow strong and resist the cold.
-An irrigation system will provide a steady amount of water and keep the soil moist.
+• Irrigate the land before planting: As long as the lawn is green, it is still growing and alive.
+Therefore, continue maintaining it until it turns brown.
+If you provide enough water to the soil, the roots can grow strong and resist the cold.
+An irrigation system will provide steady water and keep the soil moist.
 Green & Black LLC can install an irrigation system that prevents dry soil without active watering.

 • Avoid stepping on the grass: Walking or driving over frosted grass will damage the blades.
 As the grass freezes, the cells inside expand.
 When you step on the blades, they snap, which causes damage at a cellular level.